 So, what happened next?
 Man who was made by God on the sixth day was placed in the Garden of Eden to dress and keep it as the bible says in Genesis 2:15.
 The word “keep” in the scripture describing Adam’s responsibilities is translated from the Hebrew word “Shamar,” which means to guard or protect.
 Keep in mind Adam had no fear of any creature in the garden, and he was well able to handle any animal or God made being in the world.

-Man and woman had certain responsibilities in this new world and many freedoms, but only one limitation placed on their activities.
-That limitation was placed by God when he said,” And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat:17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”
-Gen 2:16, 17 (KJV).
-The restriction was placed on man and woman because they must learn to exercise their will in a trusting relationship with God.
-Remember man and woman had their own God-given will.
+Man and woman had specific responsibilities in this new world and many freedoms, but only one limitation was placed on their activities.
+That limitation was established by God when he said,” And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat: But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.”
+Genesis 2:16, 17 (King James Version).
+This restriction was placed on man and woman because they must learn to exercise their will in a trusting relationship with God.
+Remember, man and woman had their own God-given human will.
 They were not mindless robots of God.
 Man must learn humility in putting God’s word first.
-Adam and Eve were to develop a trust relationship with God, one that was based on the integrity of God’s word.
+Adam and Eve were to develop a trust relationship with God, one that was instituted on the integrity of God’s word.